Churches in Levens

 - A brief history of St. John′s Church, Levens

 - A walk round St. John′s Church.
-Further details are available in St. John′s Levens, 1828-2004 by The Rev. Canon John Hodgkinson, available at the church and Levens post office.
+Further details are available in St. John′s Levens, 1828-2004 by The Rev. Canon John Hodgkinson, available at the church.

 - A letter from Hugh Ellison, illustrating the life of Levens church whilst his father was the Vicar, 1947 - 1953